gmarkall/nbep-7/README.md

 `get_memory_info` may be called at any time after `initialize`.

 `reset` is called as part of resetting a context.
 Numba does not normally call reset spontaneously, but it may be called at the behest of the user.
+Calls to `reset` may even occur before `initialize` is called, so the plugin should be robust against this occurrence.

 `defer_cleanup` is called when the `numba.cuda.defer_cleanup` context manager is used from user code.